(A) The provisions of the rules contained in this chapter are applicable to each provider:

 (b) Store reports of forensic evaluations and any related records separately from records of persons served in other services.

 (3) Prevention services.
-Each provider shall maintain documentation for prevention services provided, which shall include, at a minimum, the following:
+Each provider shall maintain documentation for prevention services provided, which shall be documented per occurrence, and shall include, at a minimum, the following:

 (a) Date the prevention service was provided.